AdsanaGithub/Adsana-React-PWA-Test/README.md

 This Adsana Test PWA gathers and displays crypotocurrency price information in real time seemlessly.

-We built the front end of a React based Cryptocurrency Progressive Web App front end to test the speed, ease of use, deployment and file size of a PWA.
+We built the front end of a React based Cryptocurrency Progressive Web App to test the speed, ease of use, deployment and file size of a PWA.

 What is React?
 The leading JavaScript library for building responsive cross platfrom user interfaces https://reactjs.org/